Sumukh/create-flask-api/README.md

 - ✅ RESTful API (with argument validation & output schemas)
 - ✅ 100% Code Coverage in Tests
 - ✅ Using Flask Best Practices
-- ✅ Support Heroku Deployment
+- ✅ Support Deployment on Heroku, Now.sh
 - ✅ With an example image API